gregdevore/Projects/README.md

 **GregDeVore-L08-WageAdmit.ipynb**

 This assignment extends the standard linear regression model by investigating the use of polynomial fits, splines, and generalized additive models (using basis and smoothing splines).

+**GregDeVore-L09-Bayes.ipynb**

+This assignment explores a few topics in Bayesian analysis, including creating a simple Naive Bayes classifier and a Bayesian network using the 'bnlearn' package in R.  It also features a simple web scraping example using the 'rvest' package in R.